Dev-GSammy/Dev-GSammy/README.md

 Hi there 👋
 Nice to have you here.

-I'm a dotNet Software Engineer.
+I'm a dotnet Software Engineer.
+I have developed enterprise applications, mobile, web and desktop applications in my few years of experience.

-I have other valuable skills asides programming:
+I have other valuable skills aside from programming:
 IT Support (Computer Hardware and Software),
-I possess a decade experience in Computer Engineering, Excellent Word Processors Usage (I've been a coach) among others.
+I possess a decade of experience in Computer Engineering, Excellent Word Processors Usage (I've been a trainer) among others.

 I love to beat the keys until something happens.
-The sound of it feels great.
+Sounds and feels great.

-You can reach me through

 Twitter: @Dev_GSammy
 Linkedin: https://www.linkedin.com/in/samuel-t-fatunmbi/

-and before you leave, I'll appreciate a follow 🤔.
+and before you leave, I'd appreciate a follow 🤔.
 Thanks.